eshaan7/orderbook-dex-mru/README.md

 > This project is for submission in ETHGlobal Brussels 2024 hackathon.

-An Orderbook DEX implemented as a Micro-Rollup using [@stackr/sdk](https://www.stackrlabs.xyz/) that uses [Avail](https://www.availproject.org/da) for Data Availability and settles to Ethereum.
+An Orderbook DEX implemented as a Micro-Rollup using [@stackr/sdk](https://www.stackrlabs.xyz/) that uses [Avail](https://www.availproject.org/da) for Data Availability (DA) and settles to Ethereum.

 The orderbook supports limit bid and ask orders.